3 Factors That Affect The Rate Of Diffusion

 3. Particle Size

-The size of the particles involved in diffusion also has a big impact.
-So smaller particles diffuse more rapidly than larger ones because they encounter less resistance as they move through the medium.
-Larger particles, on the other hand, require more energy to move and are more likely to collide with other particles, slowing their progress.
+The size of the particles involved in diffusion also is key here.
+Smaller particles diffuse more rapidly than larger ones because they encounter less resistance as they move through the medium.
+Larger particles, on the other hand, require more energy to move and are more likely to collide with other particles, slowing their progress Turns out it matters..

 This principle is evident in filtration processes, where smaller molecules pass through membranes more easily than larger ones.
-Also, in biological systems, the size of molecules affects their ability to cross cell membranes.
-To give you an idea, oxygen and carbon dioxide, being small molecules, diffuse quickly across cell membranes, while larger molecules like glucose require specialized transport mechanisms Small thing, real impact.
-But it adds up..
+But in biological systems, the size of molecules affects their ability to cross cell membranes.
+Take this: oxygen and carbon dioxide, being small molecules, diffuse quickly across cell membranes, while larger molecules like glucose require specialized transport mechanisms.

 Key points about particle size: